AngelSanchezT/21-days-python-challenge/README.md

 ```

 This will run the tests defined in test_exercise.py and display the results in the console.
 If all tests pass successfully, you will see a message indicating that everything is fine.
 If any test fails, you will get detailed information about which test failed and how.

-TODO
-- [ ] Translate the main README
-- [ ] Translate the README for each day.
-- [ ] Improve the explanation of the unit tests.